charles-uno/charles-uno.github.io/_posts/2016-12-10-shakshuka.md

 ![Shakshuka](/assets/images/wide/shakshuka-16x9.png)

-- 4 c onion, diced
+- 2 large onions, diced (about 6 cups)
-- 28 oz can [roasted tomatoes][muir_glen], diced or crushed
+- 28 oz can [roasted diced tomatoes][muir_glen]
-- 1 c roasted[^1] red bell peppers, diced
+- 2 red bell peppers, halved and seeded
-- 0.5 c feta cheese, cubed
+- 1 cup block feta cheese, cubed
 - 6 eggs
-- 1 t black pepper
+- 1 tsp black pepper
-- 1 t cayenne
+- 1 tsp cayenne
-- 1 t caraway
+- 1 tsp caraway seeds
-- 1 t cumin
+- 1 tsp cumin
-- 1 t paprika
+- 1 tsp paprika
-- 1 t salt
+- 1 tsp salt
-- 1 t turmeric
+- 1 tsp turmeric
-- Olive oil
+- olive oil
-- Pita or crusty bread
+- pita or crusty bread

 [muir_glen]: https://www.muirglen.com/products/fire-roasted-diced-tomatoes/

 ---

-[^1]: To [roast bell peppers](/farm-freezer): Cut them in half and remove the seeds and stems.
-Bake open-side-down on parchment paper for about an hour at 400°F, until the skin blackens and puffs up.
-Allow to cool, then remove the skin.
-Roasted peppers also keep well in the freezer.
+Preheat your oven to 425°F.

+Roast bell peppers open-side-down until the skin puffs and blackens, about 30 minutes.
+Remove from the oven.
+Once cool, remove and discard the skins.
+Dice the peppers and set them aside.

-Start the onions and some olive oil in a large skillet.
-Cook them on medium-low heat until they caramelize to a deep brown.
-Stir them occasionally and add more olive oil if any corners start to scorch.
+In the meantime, start the onions with some olive oil in a large skillet.
+Cook on medium heat, stirring occasionally, for about 20 minutes.
+The onions should reduce in size by about half and begin to caramelize.

-Add the peppers and the spices.
-Stir completely into the onions.
-Everything should smell amazing.
+Add the roasted peppers to the skillet.
+Add the spices to the skillet.
+Stir until fragrant, about a minute.
 Then add the tomatoes.
-Bring to a simmer, stirring intermittently.
+Stir to combine, bring to a simmer, then reduce the heat to low.

 Press the feta cubes gently into the sauce.
-Then use a spoon to hollow six craters into the sauce and crack an egg into each.
-Cover the skillet and let it simmer until the egg whites are just set, about 10 minutes.
-You can check them by poking gently with a chopstick.
+Then use a spoon to create six divots and crack an egg into each.
+Cover the skillet and simmer until the egg whites are set, about 10 minutes.

-Enjoy promptly with pita or crusty bread.
-Serves about four people.
+Enjoy promptly with bread.
+Serves four.

-Note that the tomato sauce reheats well, but the eggs don't.
-It's better to fry a fresh egg in the morning and put that on top!